Bernstein Liebhard is Investigating BioMarin Pharmaceuticals For Violations of the Securities Laws

-BMRN LOSSES ALERT Bernstein Liebhard is Investigating BioMarin Pharmaceuticals For Violations of the Securities Laws
+BMRN INVESTIGATION ALERT Bernstein Liebhard is Investigating BioMarin Pharmaceuticals For Violations of the Securities Laws

 Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of BioMarin Pharmaceutical ("BioMarin" or the "Company") (NASDAQ: BMRN) resulting from allegations that BioMarin might have issued misleading information to the investing public.